Share this article

 Apple cider vinegar

 Just a small splash of raw apple cider vinegar in your dog’s food or water can eradicate even the most stubborn of smells.
-Apple cider vinegar has been used by humans to treat everything from our own bad breath, improve digestion, and even make our hair shinier; luckily, in small doses, it can do the same for dogs!
+Apple cider vinegar has been used by humans to treat everything from our own bad breath, improve digestion, and even make our hair shinier; luckily, in small doses, it may do the same for dogs!

 A pinch of parsley